ncatlab/nlab-content/pages/8/4/3/2/22348/content.md

 by definition, we say "a property holds for all small enough $n$-simplices" iff it holds on a set in the filter, and we refer to sets in the filter as _neighbourhoods_.
+In particular,
+the situs structure "on a set" (i.e. on the simplicial set represented by the set) allows one to talk about an n-tuple of points being "sufficiently nearby each other" for $n\ge 2$.
-This extends to simplicial language the standard intuition of topology: given a topological structure on a set, the precise meaning of the phrase "a property $P_{x_0}(x)$ holds for all points $x$ sufficiently close to a given point $x_0$" is that the property holds on a neighbourhood of $x_0$;
+This extends to simplicial language the standard intuition of topology available for  pairs of points (n=2): given a topological structure on a set, the precise meaning of the phrase "a property $P_{x_0}(x)$ holds for all points $x$ sufficiently close to a given point $x_0$" is that the property holds on a neighbourhood of $x_0$;